Moco: A Learnable Meta Optimizer for Combinatorial Optimization: Introduction

 \section{Introduction}

-Combinatorial optimization problems (COPs) which underlie relevant applications are often NP-hard.
-Thus, for a long time, heuristics have been the primary paradigm of tackling them.
+Combinatorial optimization problems (COPs) underlying relevant applications are often NP-hard.
+Thus, heuristics have been the primary paradigm of tackling them.
 However, they are often handcrafted and developed for each COP individually, limiting the transferability of a heuristic from one COP to another.
 This motivates the development of general methods which automatically \emph{learn} heuristics.
-Driven by recent advances in neural networks, there has been a resurgence of interest in learning data-driven heuristics for combinatorial optimization.
-This emerging field is commonly referred to as \emph{Neural Combinatorial Optimization} (NCO).
+Driven by advances in neural networks, there has been a resurgence of interest in data-driven heuristics for combinatorial optimization.
+This emerging field is commonly referred to as \emph{Neural Combinatorial Optimization} (NCO) \cite{Bello2017.Neural}.